Xentrk/x3mRouting/README.md

 To resolve the issue, the installation script changes the default value to **"Yes"**.

-#### OpenVPN and LAN Client RPDB Routing and Priorities Rules
+#### VPN and LAN Client RPDB Routing and Priorities Rules
 Type the command

     ip rule

-to display the RPDB routing priority database rules for the OpenVPN and LAN Clients:
+to display the RPDB routing priority database rules for the VPN Server, VPN Server and LAN Clients:

     0:      from all lookup local
     9990:   from all fwmark 0x8000/0x8000 lookup main